jacomyma/mapping-controversies/_pages/tuto-1-2.md

 * Should we expect such correlation?
 Why or why not?

 # Visualize a ranked list of revising editors

+**Watch out!** Create each different visualization in a different sheet, so that we can combine them in the next tutorial.{: .notice}

 The data are richer, which brings opportunities.
 As we have a column with the usernames of the editors, we can look into this.
 Let's visualize if some editors have contributed more than others.
 It may look like this: